Open-Attestation/documentation-website/docs/did-section/document-store-or-ocsp.md

 ## Deploying Document Store

-> **Important:** If you have run the Ethereum method and created a document store, do not use it in the DID method.
+> **Important:** If you have run the Ethereum method and created a document store, it is technically possible to use the same document store as a revocation store for DID.
+However, the resulting revocation list will be shared between these two methods.

 The document store is a smart contract on the Ethereum network that records the issuance and revocation status of OA documents.
-In this guide, you will deploy a document store smart contract on the Ethereum `sepolia` network, which is a test network that does not require actual [ethers](/docs/glossary-section/glossary#ether) for transactions.
+In this guide, you will deploy a document store smart contract on the Ethereum `Sepolia` network, which is a test network that does not require actual [ethers](/docs/glossary-section/glossary#ether) for transactions.

 ### Running the deploy document-store command